You Can Help

 • Commitment from Safe Harbor during COVID-19 & Beyond

-• Safe Harbor prevention and education staff will continue to provide e-learning curriculum, social media support and virtual connectivity, maintaining our efforts to curb the next generation of domestic violence and provide resources in ways that our community can access during times of social distancing and quarantine.
+• Safe Harbor prevention and education staff will continue to provide e-learning curriculum, social media support and virtual connectivity, maintaining our efforts to curb the next generation of domestic abuse and provide resources in ways that our community can access during times of social distancing and quarantine.

 • For a detailed list of what our current services look like please see: Safe Harbor Service Updates in Response to COVID-19/Coronavirus.